-- ✓ Quizzes worth 20% total. ✓ Two midterm exams each worth 20% of the final grade each. - ✓ There will be an exam focusing on previous knowledge about the central dogma, i.e. from DNAto-proteins the first week pf the semester (10% of the final grade, curved at a B average). - \checkmark Review article worth 30% of the final grade. - Hypothesis & Abstract (draft), 5% - Specific Aims (draft), 5% - Intro and background (draft) for peer review (at least 5 pages), 5% - Final version, 15% - ✓ The finished version of the manuscript will serve as your final project and will be due on the last day of class.
+- There will be an exam focusing on previous knowledge about the central dogma, i.e., from DNA-to-proteins the first week of the semester, 10% of the final grade and curved at a B average. - Quizzes and Homework worth 20% total. - Module 2 (including exam 2) by Dr Jesse Owens, is 20% total - Home exam, Exam 3 is 20% total - Review article worth 30% of the final grade. - The finished version of the manuscript will serve as your final project and will be due on the last day of class.
 There will be NO final exam.